LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 The permissions of directories really show the importance of understanding that files live within a file system.
 Permissions on directories allows for users to organize files into shared or separate segments of the file system.
 Now because directories are a special kind of file the permissions behave slightly differently.
-Ownership will still abide by the permissions the same way as files it is just applied differently.
+Ownership will still abide by the permissions the same way as files, but what the permissions do is different.
 As mentioned previously, a directory is a list of entries, so the permissions apply to what can be done to that list.
 Read and write is intuitive, but what does the execute bit do?
 You may think it acts like the other permissions and determines if executing files in the directory is possible, but that is not the case.